The Best Patios for Après-Ski in North America

 Breckenridge, Colorado: Quandry Tequila Bistro

 While many people rave about Breckenridge’s TBar, don’t sleep on the Quandry Tequila Bistro.
 This off-the-beaten path bistro in Breckenridge is often voted one of the best après-ski hot spots anywhere.
-Discover 12 beers on tap, cornhole and happy hour specials from 3-5 p.m. daily.
+Enjoy 12 beers on tap, games, and happy hour specials from 3-5 p.m. daily.
 Quandry’s sunny deck, overlooking Peak 9, Peak 10, and Maggie Pond, is huge, and makes for an ideal lunch or après-ski spot.
-The restaurant with its sunny patio is located where Main Street meets the mountain on the corner of South Park Ave. and Main Street, inside the Hyatt Main Street Station Plaza.
+Quandry is located where Main Street meets the mountain, on the corner of South Park Ave. and Main Street, inside the Hyatt Main Street Station Plaza.

 Breckenridge, CO.